DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

     endpoints:
       - endpoint: /chaos_dogfood.ChaosDogfood/order
         override: "{}"
-        queryPercent: 25
+        query_pct: 25
       - endpoint: /chaos_dogfood.ChaosDogfood/order
         error: NOT_FOUND
       - endpoint: /chaos_dogfood.ChaosDogfood/order
         error: PERMISSION_DENIED
 ```

-As in the previous case, all alterations with a defined `queryPercent` are allocated upfront.
-The algorithm keeps track of alterations which do not yet have `queryPercent`s assigned, and splits the remaining (unconfigured) queries equally amongst these unassigned alterations.
+As in the previous case, all alterations with a defined `query_pct` are allocated upfront.
+The algorithm keeps track of alterations which do not yet have `query_pct`s assigned, and splits the remaining (unconfigured) queries equally amongst these unassigned alterations.

 ```
 PercentToAlteration {